Some sharp Hodge Laplacian and Steklov eigenvalue estimates for differential forms: Eigenvalue estimates

 for $\alpha \in \Omega ^r (N)$.
 Our sign is chosen such that $\overline \Delta$ is the second derivative for functions on $N=\mathbb R$.
 Recall the Bochner formula (see e.g. \cite{petersen1998riemannian} p.218 Theorem 50):

 where $W^r$ is a self-adjoint endomorphism on $\Omega^r(N)$, which is determined by the Riemann curvature tensor on $(N,g)$.
-This term is sometimes called the Bochner curvature term.
-When $r=1$, $W^1=\overline {Rc}$ and by \cite{gallot1975operateur}, $W^r\ge r(n-r)\gamma$ where $\gamma$ is the lowest eigenvalue of the curvature operator on $(N,g)$.
+This term is called the Bochner curvature.
+When $r=1$, $W^1$ is just the Ricci curvature $\overline{\mathrm{Ric}}$ of $N$ and by \cite{gallot1975operateur}, $W^r\ge r(n-r)\gamma$ where $\gamma$ is the lowest eigenvalue of the curvature operator on $(N,g)$.
 However, $W^r \ge 0$ is usually much weaker than the curvature operator being nonnegative.

 We define the shape operator $S= \overline \nabla \nu$ on $T\Sigma$ and define $S^r: \Omega ^r(\Sigma)\to \Omega ^r(\Sigma)$ by

 We also define $S^0$ to be zero.
 For example, if $\alpha$ is a 1-form, then $S^1\alpha (X)= \alpha(S(X))$.
 Observe that $S^{n-1}\alpha = H \alpha$ and that the eigenvalues of $S^r$ are exactly the $r$-curvatures of $\Sigma$, therefore